MicrosoftDocs/power-platform/power-platform/admin/unified-experience/tutorial-install-finance-operations-provisioning-app.md

 ## Prerequisites

 > [!IMPORTANT]
-> App cannot be installed if the linked environment is LCS managed environment.
-If user try to install the app in an org which is linked with LCS managed environment, app installation will fail.
+> If user try to install the **Dynamics 365 Finance and Operations Provisioning App ** on Dataverse Organization which is already linked with LCS managed environment, the app installation will fail.
+This application should only be used while provisioning a new Unified environment.

 - You must have a license to install finance and operations apps in Power Platform.